hsharsha/v8inspector/Readme.md

 ## Introduction

-This is integration of v8-inspector with chrome-devtools front end, based on the work of hsharsha in his parent project at https://github.com/hsharsha/v8inspector
+This is a standalone integration of v8/v8-inspector with the debugger of chrome-devtools, based on the work of hsharsha in his parent project at https://github.com/hsharsha/v8inspector

 I added support for Windows x64/x86 and made some improvements etc.
-Although this project originates from linux/max i only made and tested windows builds. cmake files originated from other platforms still included and still should be valid (no source files added).
+Although this project originates from a different platform i only made and tested windows builds. cmake files originated from other platforms still included and still should be valid (no source files added).

-## Library Dependencies
-This project depends on following libraries
-* V8 7.1 (was 5.9)
-* ICU 59
-* libuv 1.8
-* libz
-* libcrypto

 ## Build Instructions
-A successful build it should only be neccessary to start "insector-demo" (main.cc) in Visual Studio.
+After a successful build it should only be necessary to start "inspector-demo" (main.cc) in Visual Studio.
 Then open the URL printed to the console in chrome.

 ## Known problems and limitations
-* chrome sometimes seems to send in one debug session messages to a inspector object of a already deleted previos session.
+* chrome sometimes seems to send in one debug session messages to a inspector object of a already deleted previous session.
 This seems to be handled now robust in the implementation by checking for a magic number.

-* The original project referenced a include file v8_inspector_protocol_json.h The only location where this is used (SendProtocolJson) seems never to be called.
-I commented this out and added a warning in case its called.

-* The program crashed if the global scope is opened in the debugger.
+* The program crashed in the v8 libraries when the global scope was opened in the debugger.
 I tracked this down to a call containing the flag "ownProperties":true and worked around this by not dispatching such calls.
 I dont know if this is caused by the update to 7.1.

+* The original project referenced a include file v8_inspector_protocol_json.h which was not included.
+The only location where this is used (SendProtocolJson) seems never to be called.
+I commented this out and added a warning in case its called.

 ## Windows Build